Fox's Book of Martyrs

 his cloak bag which contained his papers, and might serve to show his innocence.
 This request

-which was treated by the haughty Spaniards with great contempt.
-The other
+by the haughty Spaniards with great contempt.
+The other papers consisted of

 In

-chief judge, was for putting him into the town prison; but this was objected
+The alcade, or chief judge, was for putting him into the town prison; but this

-to, particularly by the corregidor, who said, in
+was objected to, particularly by the corregidor, who said, in Spanish, "In

-Spanish, "In order to prevent the knowledge of his confinement from
+order to prevent the knowledge of his confinement from reaching his countrymen,

-reaching his countrymen, I will take the matter on myself, and be answerable
+I will take the matter on myself, and be answerable for the consequences";

 This